Earl Campbell: New Orleans Saints

 The Saints received Campbell in exchange for their first-round draft pick in 1985, with which Houston selected cornerback Richard Johnson.
 The trade came as a surprise in New Orleans; the team already had the young George Rogers, the 1981 No. 1 overall draft pick and that year's Rookie of the Year and rushing champion.
 With Campbell and Rogers, the Saints now had two Heisman Trophy winners in the backfield.
 In his first game with New Orleans, Campbell carried five times for 19 yards, and continued to have a diminished role in the offense throughout the rest of the season.
 He rushed for a total of 468 yards and four touchdowns in 1984, and failed to record a 100-yard game during the season.

 Campbell's final 100-yard game was his only one in 1985: a 160-yard outburst against the Minnesota Vikings in which he scored his only touchdown of the season.
 Campbell finished the year with 643 rushing yards on 158 carries.

 Retirement

 After considering a return for one more season to reach 10,000 career rushing yards, Campbell retired during the 1986 preseason, feeling that the beating he had taken during his career had taken too much of a toll.
-"I'm a man; I'm not a little boy," said Campbell.
-"I believe this is the best thing—not only for myself, but for the Saints."
-He finished his career having rushed 2,187 times for 9,407 yards and 74 touchdowns to go along with 121 receptions for 806 yards in the regular season.
+Campbell stated: "I'm a man; I'm not a little boy.
+I believe this is the best thing—not only for myself, but for the Saints."
+He finished his career with 2,187 carries for 9,407 yards and 74 touchdowns to go along with 121 receptions for 806 yards in the regular season.